 Admissions Visits & Events

 While we will continue to provide virtual visits, tours and presentations throughout the summer and fall, on-campus visits have resumed as of July 6, 2020.

-***Please note, on July 21, 2020, the Kentucky Department for Public Health issued an advisory for travelers to Kentucky from 9 states and one U.S. territory to self-quarantine for 14 days.
-We ask that students and families who have traveled to or are from the following states/territories to reschedule their visit once the advisory is lifted; Alabama, Arizona, Florida, Georgia, Idaho, Mississippi, Nevada, South Carolina, Texas and Puerto Rico.
+***Please note, on July 20, 2020, the Kentucky Department for Public Health issued an advisory for travelers to Kentucky from states and U.S. territories reporting high numbers of COVID-19 to self-quarantine for 14 days.
+We ask that students and families who have traveled to or are from the following states/territories to reschedule their visit once the advisory is lifted; Alabama, Arizona, Florida, Nevada, Mississippi, Idaho, S. Carolina, Texas

 Safety precautions for on-campus visitors:

 - Plexiglass shields have been installed at check-in areas

 - Face mask requirement for prospective students and any guests (please provide your own)

 - A maximum of two guests will be allowed per student visitor

 - No-contact check-in will be used for campus visits